GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ## Prometheus metrics

-The application can be configured to expose its metrics through the [MySQL Server Exporter](https://github.com/GoogleCloudPlatform/mysql-docker/tree/master/exporter) and the
+The app can be configured to expose its metrics through the [MySQL Server Exporter](https://github.com/GoogleCloudPlatform/mysql-docker/tree/master/exporter) and the
 [Apache Exporter](https://github.com/GoogleCloudPlatform/joomla-docker/tree/master/exporter)